electrocucaracha/bootstrap-vagrant/README.md

 ## How use this script?

-The [setup.sh](setup.sh) bash script has been designed be consumed remotely and executed multiple times.
+The [setup.sh](setup.sh) bash script has been designed to be consumed remotely and executed multiple times.

-    curl -fsSL https://raw.githubusercontent.com/electrocucaracha/bootstrap-vagrant/master/setup.sh | PROVIDER=libvirt bash
+    curl -fsSL http://bit.ly/initVagrant | PROVIDER=libvirt bash

 After the execution of the script, the *~/boostrap-vagrant.log* file is created to summarize the actions that were taken.

 ### Environment variables